ryanroydev/autogenerate-request-rule/README.md

 ## Returning Views in Controller

-To return a view from a controller after processing a request, you can use the view() helper function.
-Here's an example of how to return a view:
+Please ensure that your selected controller class includes a return view in order for the command to detect it:

 ```php
 public function create()